Last updated on April 12th, 2023 at 09:26 am

 - Fly in and out of Blantyre and just do the southern parts of the country.

-- Travel in overland from Tanzania, just do the northern parts of the country, then travel overland into Zambia via Lilongwe.
+- Travel in overland from Tanzania, just do the northern parts of the country, then travel overland into Zambia via Lilongwe (skipping southern Malawi).

 - Travel in overland via Mozambique or Zimbabwe, just do the southern parts of the country, then travel overland into Zambia via Lilongwe.

-I hope you have an amazing trip to Malawi.
+I hope you enjoyed this Malawi itinerary post and that you have an amazing trip.
 If you need any extra info, feel free to pop your questions in the comments below!